295557/Mini_Project/README.md

 #  PROJECT IS ENHANCED
-Few more functions are added.
+Few more functions are added like function to calculate simple_interest ,compund_interest,finding roots of a quadratic equations,finding gcd of numbers,bthese are the new functions added and tested.

 # SDLC Activity Based Learning
 #  MINI_PROJECT:CALCULATOR